US Skilled Trades Salary Calculator — BLS May 2025 Data

 Overtime and prevailing wage work can add $10,000–$30,000 per year on top of base salary for active tradespeople.
 Federal and state government projects pay Davis-Bacon prevailing wages, which often exceed the BLS median figures for that area.

 State cost of living vs. nominal wage is worth factoring in.
-New York pays electricians a median of $98,200 — but cost of living in New York City makes that stretch differently than $84,700 in Oregon or $81,200 in Minnesota.
+New York pays electricians a mean wage that significantly exceeds the national median — but cost of living in New York City makes that stretch differently than the same dollar amount would in Oregon or Minnesota.
+If you’re weighing a move, look at real purchasing power, not just the headline number.
 If you’re weighing a move, look at real purchasing power, not just the headline number.

 Salary ranges by trade — quick reference